Abstract

 In this reality, however, sensory and spatial enactments of freshness often clash with technical and temporal enactments.
 Issues surrounding the sustainability of food production and consumption are at stake within these tensions.
 This is a reality in which packaging supports a number of positive outcomes such as improved food safety and the minimisation of food waste.
 The potential that exists for negative outcomes stems not from the packaging itself but the ways in which people use it.
 When our field research takes us into people's homes, we observe people removing produce from plastic packaging as soon as possible out of concern that it is ‘pumped full of gases’ and in order to ‘let the food breathe’.
 One respondent – an environment manager for a major UK retailer – explains that consumers taking produce out of the packaging ‘because they think that's what freshness is’ is a real problem, both in terms of wastage (cf. White and Lockyer, 2020) but also customers complaining that produce does not last as long as they expect it to.

 When freshness and packaging are enacted in particular ways, so too is nature (cf. Lien and Law, 2011).
 The use of a synthetic material and modified atmospheres to artificially prolong the life of perishable food intuitively seems unnatural.
 It is human intervention in a ‘natural’ process – the ripening and decay of food – that is hard to reconcile with familiar understandings of what nature is.
 In this reality, however, the division between nature and culture is redone through practices that are both material and representational such that nature emerges as something quite different (Haraway, 2003).
 Food is something lively and sentient (Jackson et al., 2019) that ‘breathes’ or ‘respires’ and so the technological management and extension of shelf life requires intervention that works alongside these natural processes.
-For example, when freshness is done through modified atmosphere packaging, great emphasis is placed on using
+For example, when freshness is done through modified atmosphere packaging, great emphasis is placed on using only natural atmospheric gases.
+More generally, this is a reality in which ‘doing freshness’ involves keeping food in its most natural state for as long as is possible.
+Wilk’s (2006) analysis of bottled water is instructive for this apparent contradiction.
+Wilk observes that while the market for bottled water has drawn extensively on images of natural sources, most consumers in rich countries would be terrified to actually drink water straight from a mountain stream without reassurance that it is safe.
+While nature can be appealing, it is also wild and dangerous.
+Faced with this ambivalence, technological interventions such as bottling water can strip nature out, purify it and put it back in such that it is under control and predictable (for example, uniform and regulation mineral content).
+By this point, nature has become something else.
+A similar process can be observed in the technical enactment of freshness.
+For example, a major Portuguese retailer offers a ‘100% freshness guarantee’ to their consumers, asserting that they are demanding ‘by nature, even with what comes from nature’.
+Freshness is here a matter of uniformity and consistency in quality standards and in this reality, food packaging helps to ‘purify nature or at least reassure of its purity’ (Wilk, 2006: 310).
+While meanings and representations play a crucial role in these enactments of nature, the role of scientific and technological intervention cannot be overlooked.

 These enactments of freshness, packaging and nature also modulate economic realities.
 Accepting that qualities provide the basis of economic competition (cf. Callon et al., 2002), the aforementioned Portuguese retailer is not alone in seeking market advantage through reference to the freshness of the produce that they offer.
 For example, the entirety of the banana supply chain for a major UK retailer is organized – highly organized – around the delivery of specific quality standards and shelf-life for the final consumer.
 The process of evaluating bananas begins on the plantation (where they are measured and monitored at various stages in the growth cycle) and in post-harvest packing facilities (where those that meet the relevant quality standards are placed in plastic bags, ideally in bunches or ‘hands’ with 4–6 ‘fingers’).
-The bags bear the retailer's logo alongside other information (a barcode, Rainforest Alliance certification
+The bags bear the retailer's logo alongside other information (a barcode, Rainforest Alliance certification etcetera) and a statement that the produce has been ‘expertly selected for freshness and quality’.
+The bagged bananas are checked again at various points in the UK, including the ripening facility where bananas that do not make the grade are taken out of the bags and placed ‘loose’ on another line.
+We are told that ‘nobody wants to grow a discounted banana’ which is why so much effort is put into upholding these standards.
+A ‘secondary’ market is found for the loose bananas.
+While some may be diverted to other production processes (baby food, smoothies), many will end up in greengrocers or on market stalls.
+In this reality, the bagged or packaged bananas are not only better, they also last longer.
+It is a world of ‘industrial freshness’ and it promises quality food that is less likely to be wasted.
+The ghost at the banquet is that for this to exist as an option for some, it must surely not exist for others.
+It implies ‘secondary’ consumers eating lower quality produce to save it from wastage.
+Before exploring this tension further and thus whether or not this reality is really an option, let us consider another reality.

 Reality 2

 Our field research takes us into ‘traditional’ market halls where we engage with traders who specialize in the sale of meat, fish, and fruit and vegetables.
 Freshness is done very differently here.
 Many of the practices that we encounter stand in direct contrast or opposition to the practices of industrial freshness.
 This is a world of short food supply chains where, for example, traders go to a farm on Thursday to get food that was picked earlier that day to sell on Friday.
 It is a world where the quality and freshness of produce is assessed without regulatory (labels) or technological (temperature probes) devices.
 Freshness is a matter of knowing food and minimizing intervention.
 In this reality – forged by the intersection of sensory and spatial enactments – plastic packaging is a bad thing.
 It is a barrier that obscures and obfuscates, preventing tactile engagement with food.
-This is confirmed by our ethnographic observation of a UK consumer attempting to select fresh fruit from the supermarket shelves:
+This is confirmed by our ethnographic observation of a UK consumer attempting to select fresh fruit from the supermarket shelves: She goes to the display of organic bananas and picks up the bags to inspect the produce inside.
+She wants some that are not too speckled.
+She is happy when she finds some that look ready to eat with others only now starting to turn.
+These will last her about one week.
+She has to turn the bag around and around in an attempt to see the bananas.
+It is difficult because there is so much writing and patches of green ink on the packaging.
+She tries to examine the ends of the bananas through the bottom of the bag but gives up and places these in her trolley.

 Even with packaging in the way, we encounter people trying to assess the freshness of produce by handling it.
 We witness thumbs running along green beans through a thin plastic layer to feel how crunchy they are, hands squeezing figs through hard plastic to see how soft they are, and oranges grabbed through red netting to feel how big and juicy they are.
 It is hard not to conclude that when freshness is done in this way, it would be better that plastic packaging is not there.
 In the absence of packaging, other surfaces can reveal information about ‘the content’ (cf. Cochoy, 2011).
 For example, loose fruit and vegetables on market stalls are laid out in separate crates - one for new potatoes, one for broccoli, and so on.
 Each crate displays a handwritten card detailing what the produce is, its price, and where it comes from.
 Similarly, when market traders buy carcasses of meat – rather than the ‘cuts’ found on supermarket shelves – they come with a ‘passport’.
 Putting these passports on display provides traceability to the date and the place of slaughter.

 While sensory and spatial enactments of freshness dominate here, temporal and technical enactments are also present.
 For example, the assessment of freshness narrated above is a technical enactment – albeit one that does not rely on scientific knowledge and attendant apparatus (such as temperature probes).
 Similarly, the imperatives of maximising how long food will last are important in this reality, however this temporal enactment does not rely on technological intervention or the use of plastic packaging.
 This is a reality in which fish sellers maximize shelf-life for the final consumer by going straight to agents at dockside auctions to cut out the wholesale stage.
 Similarly, we observe consumers preserving potatoes by putting them in heavy duty paper sacks or placing onions in stockings and storing them in the shed.
 When we observe people removing fresh produce from plastic packaging, it is very often in an attempt to make it last longer.
 We witness coriander (cilantro) wrapped in a wet tea towel and then stored in a vegetable drawer in the fridge and are told that doing this makes the produce fresher than when it was purchased.
-This is a practice that has been passed down through family generations and it is instructive to note that – in common with the technical enactment of freshness (but again, drawing on different or ‘non-scientific’ forms of knowledge, cf. Lien and Law 2011: 68) – it carries the promise of adding days of freshness rather than viewing freshness as something that inevitably gets lost over time
+This is a practice that has been passed down through family generations and it is instructive to note that – in common with the technical enactment of freshness (but again, drawing on different or ‘non-scientific’ forms of knowledge, cf. Lien and Law 2011: 68) – it carries the promise of adding days of freshness rather than viewing freshness as something that inevitably gets lost over time.

 When freshness, packaging and nature are performed in these ways, economic realities are also modulated.
 Our field research takes us into the offices of the National Market Traders Federation (NMTF) where we learn that the recent revival of ‘traditional’ markets in the UK is linked to increasing awareness of ‘what people put in their mouth’.
 This recalls well-established claims (for example Morgan et al., 2008) that the growth of ‘alternative food networks’ can be attributed to people becoming suspicious of industrial food production and wanting to learn more about where their food comes from.
 The recent politicization of plastic packaging creates economic opportunities for traditional markets.
 For example, we are told that Cambridge market recently took the decision to stop using any plastic packaging.
 Since plastics were already tangential to the enactment of freshness on market stalls, market traders were able to respond quickly to changing consumer demand for ‘plastic free’ shopping.
 These enactments of freshness, packaging and nature also modulate economic realities for actors in ‘mainstream’ food systems – giving a glimpse of the overflows between these realities.
 For example, many supermarkets are trialling ‘packaging free’ options in their stores just as many food manufacturers are switching to packaging made from other materials (bioplastics, cardboard).
 In our field research we witness major suppliers becoming anxious about Modified Atmosphere Packaging, precisely because it may be seen as unnatural and thus akin to trying to sell a ‘dirty old diesel car’.
 In the context of these anxieties, a switch to ethylene absorber pads is preferred.